-I've always been interested in the idea of organizing picture books into subjects and I started researching this seriously in 2012-2013.
-I presented my ideas to our staff and, after much input and discussion, had completed the bulk of the work by the end of 2014.
-As I worked on this project through 2014, I saw picture book circulation increase by 4,885.
-My picture book circulation for 2014 reached 27,214.
+I started researching picture book neighborhoods in 2012-2013, presented my ideas to staff and, with much input and discussion, completed the bulk of the work by the end of 2014.
+As I worked on this project through 2014, I saw picture book circulation increase by 4,885, reaching a total of 27,214.

 The Neighborhood project went through a lot of evolution.
 I drew heavily on the ideas of Kathleen Larson at Bloomer (and a big thank you to her for being so kind and sending me all her information), the process at Darien in CT and several other libraries who have done similar projects.